daviddengcn/gosl/README.md

 gosl [![GoSearch](http://go-search.org/badge?id=github.com%2Fdaviddengcn%2Fgosl)](http://go-search.org/view?id=github.com%2Fdaviddengcn%2Fgosl)
 ====

-This is an application that can make you write script with Go languages.
+This is an application that can make you write script with the Go language.

 It is *NOT* an interpreter but the pure Go.
-The preprocessor tranforms the script into a Go program, instantly compile and run.
+The preprocessor tranforms the script into a Go program, instantly compiles and runs.
 So it is almost same as the standard Go with the same efficiency.

 Benefit
 -------